Manmay/JSefa/readme.txt

-See the specific readme.txt of standard or android.
+See the specific readme.txt in the standard or android subfolder.